mgschwan/VRWorkout/README.md

 Positions:

-* Standing (or running to get point multipliers).
+* Standing (or running to get point multipliers)
 * Squatting.
-The game will require deeps squats.
+The game will require deep squats
 * Crunches.
-You don't need to do repetitive crunches but be on your back and try to hit the head and double hand cues.
+You don't need to do repetitive crunches but be on your back and try to hit the head and double hand cues
 * Pushups.
 Try to hit the hand cues while in the pushup position (one handed punches will activate your core muscles).
-The head cues will drive your movement up and down.
+The head cues will drive your movement up and down

 The game switches between those four positions to avoid a monotone workout.